kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

+Jul16 2023
+- Changing the 16kHz low pass filter from average sum of samples to a strong lp FIR.
+Due to I could hear strong stations away multiples of 16kHz.
+- Including the Band selection on screen in blue (ex.
+B0 = Band 0).
+- Adjusting the position on screen for receive level and manual gain (ex.
+R30x12).
+Obs.: to use manual gain adjust, press Enter button and turn the frequncy knob.

 Jun2 2023
 - Testing an 80KHz Low Pass Filter for I and Q inputs because I can hear some frequency distant strong stations.
 - New schematics and PCB for LPF and RX at the same board.